dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 ## Reverse engineering of database views

-Entity types without keys (previously known as [query types](xref:core/modeling/keyless-entity-types)) represent data that can be read from the database, but cannot be updated.
+Query types, which represent data that can be read from the database but not updated, have been renamed to [keyless entity types](xref:core/modeling/keyless-entity-types).
-This characteristic makes them an excellent fit for mapping database views in most scenarios, so we automated the creation of entity types without keys when reverse engineering database views.
+As they are an excellent fit for mapping database views in most scenarios, EF Core now automatically creates keyless entity types when reverse engineering database views.

 For example, using the [dotnet ef command-line tool](xref:core/miscellaneous/cli/dotnet) you can type: